Sigmmma/c20/src/content/h1/tags/sky/readme.md

 You can also animate the sky's shaders for things like sliding cloud textures or a twinkling star effect.

-# Ray of Buddha

-{% figure src="buddha.jpg" %}
-Sunlight shining through an alpha-tested texture
-{% /figure %}

-The "Ray of Buddha" effect is a glowing disk of light that simulates light beams when obstructed by the BSP and objects within it (even by alpha-tested transparent textures like foliage).
-This effect will appear automatically for any [sky light](#tag-field-lights) which has a lens flare referenced.
-Halo supports multiple Rays of Buddha drawing simultaneously if there are multiple sky lights with lens flares.
-It will always render over any other part of the skybox.

-The referenced [lens_flare](~) tag itself is not responsible for this effect but rather creates the faint circular rings of light across the screen.
-The appearance of Ray of Buddha is hard-coded into the engine and you cannot change its size or colour.

 # Related debug globals
 The following are related [debug globals](~scripting#external-globals) that you can enter into the [developer console](~developer-console) for troubleshooting.